hemepositive/PC-lecture/index.md

   - "I know it is going to break ribs”
   - Statistics are better as is explaining the condition after successful resuscitation.
   - Do you ever remember somebody being better off, healthier after CPR?
-  - Again it comes down to what is the goal of doing CPR.
+  - It comes down to what is the goal of doing CPR.
 What are we hoping to accomplish?
   - Have you ever seen CPR on TV?
-  - 1 in 6 survive to discharge, 1 and 20 survived without deficits.
+  - 1 in 6 survive to discharge, 1 in 20 survive without deficits.
   - https://www.gofarcalc.com

 - Do not argue, do not defend.

-  - Very common.
+  - Very common that families are angry, questioning care.
-  - People feel pressured to make a decision.
+  - Remain calm and hold your tongue.

 - Do not give bad news and expect an answer the same day.

 - Respect patient autonomy and family choice even if it is not what you would do for your family member.

-  - This is hard.
+  - This is hard to do.
   - The goal is to decide what the patient would want in the situation.
   - You are trying to give them peace with their decision not peace with you